-In versions of Visual COBOL R4 and earlier, the default working mode set by Default working mode current release of Visual COBOL, it is 8.

-Visual COBOL and Enterprise Developer, it is 64-bit.
+Default In Server Express and in versions of Visual COBOL R4 and earlier, the default working mode set by the COBMODE environment variable was 32-bit.
+With the current release of Visual COBOL and Enterprise Developer, it is 64-bit.

-Format of the index files In Net Express, the default setting of the IDXFORMAT option was 4.
-With the
+Format of the indexIn Net Express and Server Express, the default setting of the IDXFORMAT optionfileswas 4.
+With the current release of Visual COBOL, it is 8.

-FILEMAXSIZE File Handler configuration option

-In Net Express, the default setting for FILEMAXSIZE was 4.
+FILEMAXSIZE File Handler configuration option In Net Express and Server Express, the default setting for FILEMAXSIZE was 4.
 With the current release of Visual COBOL, it is 8.